Buffalo River (Tennessee): Hydrology

 The Buffalo River watershed is the total land area that drains into the Buffalo River.
 It is designated as Hydrologic Unit Code (HUC) 06040004 by the USGS.
 It empties into watershed 06040003, the Lower Duck River watershed.

 The Buffalo River watershed is composed of three sub-watersheds; two sections of the Buffalo River and the Cane Creek sub-watershed.
 The southeastern part of the Buffalo River watershed is HUC 0604000401.
 It includes the headwaters of the Buffalo plus the Little Buffalo River and both Chief Creek and Fortyeight Creek.
 The western side and northern one-third of the watershed is HUC 0604000402.
 It reaches from the Green River in Wayne County at the southern end to the mouth of the Buffalo in Humphreys County.
 Cane Creek, the third part of the watershed is HUC 0604000403.
 Upper Cane Creek begins at the headwaters of the creek near Hohenwald in Lewis County.
 Lower Cane Creek includes the mouth at Beardstown in Perry County.

 The Buffalo River watershed contains 1,200 miles of tributary streams.
 Impoundments include 349 lake acres in ponds and water stored behind 10 dams.
 These dams are primarily in the southeastern portion of the watershed.
 The majority of the impounded water is in Laurel Hill Lake with 329 acre plus an additional 22 acre in the VFW Lake.
 TDEC has also identified some wetlands sites in the southeastern portion of the watershed.

-Land Use
+Land use

-Watershed land is primarily forests; 69% being deciduous, 3% is evergreen, and 4% is mixed forest.
+Watershed land is primarily forested: 69% being deciduous, 3% evergreen, and 4% mixed forest.
 The second significant land use is agricultural crops.
 Pasture and hay fields account for 10% of the area while row crops occupy another 8%.
 Residential and commercial areas occupy less than 0.5% of the land.

 The soil in the watershed is primarily loam with some silty loam.
 The soil pH varies from about 4.85 to 5.45.
-Portions of the area are characteristic karst topography.
+Portions of the area have characteristic karst topography.